mruby/mruby/doc/mrbgems/README.md

 ## Build process

 mrbgems will call *make* to build and *make clean* to clean your GEM.
-You have to build a *gem.a* file during this build process.
+You have to build a *mrb-GEMNAME-gem.a* file during this build process.
 How you are going to do this is up to you.

 To make your build process more easier and more standardized we suggest to include *mrbgems/Makefile4gem* which defines some helper rules.
 In